Frequently Asked Questions

 • Anti-Racism / Oppression through our Where the Rivers Meet Program

 Additionally, we are able to tailor make workshops to meet the specific and individual needs of your organization.
-For individual requests or to receive a quote book a consultation with the Fyrefly Institute's Education Coordinator Evan Westfal ewestfal@ualberta.ca.
+For individual requests or to receive a quote book a consultation, please contact our Where the Rivers Meet Coordinator, Rae Madge (they/she) wtrm@ualberta.ca

-If you are located outside the Edmonton area and would like to book a workshop, please contact our Rural Education Coordinator, Alex Marshall (she/her) at ruralout@ualberta.ca.
+If you are located outside the Edmonton area and would like to book a workshop, please contact our Rural Education Coordinator, Star Oldring (they/them) at ruralout@ualberta.ca.

 I'm an educator looking to make our school more inclusive.
 Are you able to offer support?